 The Powerwall, a home battery system designed to store power generated from solar panels, has attracted a “cult-like following”.
-Of course Tesla is not the only company with a home battery storage solution… Samsung, LG, Benq and a host of others have product available now, with many more yet to be released.
-We will no doubt will see an explosion of new product in the next 3 years.
+Of course, Tesla is not the only company with a home battery storage solution… Samsung, LG, Benq and a host of others have products available now, with many more yet to be released.
+We will no doubt will see an explosion of new products in the next 3 years.

 It’s widely believed that the Powerwall will pave the way for battery storage to become a regular household feature.
 This blog will dispel some myths about battery storage and give you the facts about Solar Batteries.

 Battery storage FAQ’s

 Q: “I want batteries so when there is a blackout I’ll still have power?”

 A: Wrong, most modern battery systems need the grid to operate.
 Without expensive add on and re-wiring.

 Q: “I would like to completely disconnect from the power company”

 A: Again, most modern battery backup systems need the grid to operate.
 The cost of building a stand-alone, off-grid battery system that would give an average Perth home enough power to operate normally would take over 20 years to pay for itself, possibly a lot longer.